ssaserkar/ssaserkar/README.md

 - 🌱 I'm currently using NLP techniques to detect subtle ambiguities and nuances in public policy documents that govern engineered systems.
 - 👀 I’m interested in Robotics, NLP, and Systems Engineering.
-- 📫 You can reach me at ssaserkar@wpi.edu!
+- 📫 You can reach me at soham339@gmail.com or ssaserkar@wpi.edu!

 ## Tech Stack